navcoin/navcoin-org/content/community-fund/index.md

 {{< /item_container_section >}}

 {{< item_container_section
-    titleText="Features of community fund"
+    titleText="The worlds most advanced community fund"
-    subtitleText="Helps you take your idea, nurture it, and build a team to bring it to life - and pays you in NAV"
+    subtitleText="The fund pays you to take your idea, nurture it, and build a team to bring it to life"
 >}}
     {{< feature
-        titleText="Dual-Vote Consensus"
+        titleText="Dual-vote consensus"
         imgSrc="/images/community-fund/cfu-dual-vote.svg"
         text="The first community fund to implement a dual vote, to ensure that if work is never completed the funds are returned."
     >}}
     {{< feature
-        titleText="Open To Anyone"
+        titleText="Open to anyone"
         imgSrc="/images/community-fund/cfu-anyone.svg"
-        text="Anyone and everyone can get involved by submitting a proposal, leaving it to the network to decide what is most valuable."
+        text="Anyone and everyone can get involved by submitting a proposal - leaving it to the network to decide what's most valuable."
     >}}
     {{< feature
-        titleText="No Centralised Fund"
+        titleText="No centralised fund"
         imgSrc="/images/community-fund/cfu-decentralised-fund.svg"
         text="No one owns the NAV in the Community Fund, the only way they can ever be spent is by the dual network consensus vote."
     >}}
     {{< feature
-        titleText="X amount of NAV per year"
+        titleText="250,000 NAV per year"
         imgSrc="/images/community-fund/cfu-fund-per-year.svg"
         text="Every block that gets minted generates 0.25 NAV into the community fund which accumulates over time."
     >}}